lady looking anxious with paperwork all around her

 Smoking cigarettes interferes with certain chemicals in the brain.
 If you haven’t had a cigarette for a while, the craving for another one can makes you feel irritable and anxious.

-These feelings are relieved for a short while when you light up a cigarette.
-But your body will soon start to crave another, making you feel irritable and anxious again.
-Smokers are more likely than non-smokers to develop depression over time.
+These feelings are relieved for just a short while when you smoke a cigarette.
+But this relief doesn’t last long, your body soon starts to crave another cigarette, making you feel irritable and anxious again – you might even feel your heart rate and stress levels rising.
+Over time people who smoke are more likely to develop anxiety and depression than people who do not smoke.

 Cup filled with many cigarette ends that is sitting on the ground with cigarette ends most visible to the viewer